ableplayer/ableplayer/contributing.md

 If you are multilingual, please consider translating Able Player into another language!
 All labels, prompts, messages, and help text for each language maintained in a single file, contained in the */translations* directory.

 Copy the `en.json` source file, then replace the English version of the text with your translation.
-If a string doesn't need to be changed for your language, it can be omitted from the file.
+If a string doesn't need to be changed for your language, it should be left with a blank value.

+The [translations][] demo will provide you with insight about which strings are still untranslated for any translation.

 [Existing translations][]